-Easy, effective, and healthy, this is the homemade cloth diaper laundry detergent you’ve been looking for!
-It’s made with simple, cheap ingredients, and does a fantastic job cleaning dirty diapers.
+Easy and effective, this is the homemade cloth diaper laundry detergent you’ve been looking for!
+It’s made with simple, clean ingredients, and does a fantastic job cleaning dirty diapers.

 How to Use